tuckerchapin/BetterVRV/dev/docs/notes.md

 Should remove the cancerous passing around of the options object, and set a global or something

 Make sections or dividers in the options page collapsable

+SKIPPING
+---